protesilaos/my-website/_politics/2026-05-16-comment-marxist-critique-free-software.md

 form of code and documentation, anyone can in principle learn and then give something back as well.

-I got into free software without any technical background and put it the effort to learn.
+I got into free software without any technical background and put in the effort to learn.
 Me and everyone involved are sharing knowledge and programs, which improve parts of our life.